 At its core, RankBrain is machine learning.
 This allows Google to put things in context rather than rely solely on strings of metadata.
 Google now understands language nuances like stemming, synonyms, and answers.

-According to The Content Marketing Institute’s 2015 B2C study, only 37% of respondents believe they are effective at content marketing.
-Since content is one of the top two Google ranking factors, it’s pretty important to get it right.
+Since content is one of the top Google ranking factors, it’s important to get it right.
 Once again, this presents a huge opportunity for those willing to invest the time to make that happen.

 Useful x Enjoyable x Inspired = Innovative Content

 Great content comes in many different forms.
 A well-rounded content marketing plan will include a combination of the following: